viking-sudo-rm/StackNN/README.md

 ## Models

-Models implement the high-level controllers that interact with the stack.
+Models implement the high-level controllers that use a stack for recurrent memory.
+You can think of these networks like LSTMs with a more sophisticated storage mechanism to pass data between time steps.
 There are several different types of models, but the simplest one is, as the name implies, the `vanilla` one.

 To use a model, call `model.forward()` on every input and `model.init_stack()` whenever you want to reset the stack between inputs.